Papa a La Huancaína

-As for the main ingredients, we already mentioned that the protagonist of this starter is the ají amarillo, a plant native to this part of South America, and practically one of the staples of Peruvian cuisine; it’s an indispensable feature of the seasoning of its recipes from all over the country.
+As for the main ingredients, we already mentioned that the protagonist of this starter is the ají amarillo, a plant native to this part of South America, and practically one of the staples of local cooking; it’s an indispensable feature of the seasoning of its recipes from all over the country.
 This pepper is considered medium hot, so each individual chef can alter the intensity of the sauce somewhat, according to their preference.
-Historical fact: remnants of representations of this pepper have been found in pottery shards at archeological sites in Peru, some dating back as much as five thousand years.
+Historical fact: remnants of representations of this pepper have been found in pottery shards at archeological sites, some dating back as much as five thousand years.
 That’s several thousand years before the Incas even laid the first stone of one their many architectural masterpieces, so the ají amarillo is a truly amazing little fiery friend.

-Since all of the above ingredients are very affordable and freely available across the whole country, and preparation is quick and easy, two more factors that are undoubtedly part of its lasting success.
+Since all of the above ingredients are very affordable and widely found in the typical Peruvian kitchen, preparation is quick and easy.
+Two more factors that are undoubtedly part of its lasting success.

 Good news for those following a vegetarian or vegan diet: you don’t have to miss out on Papa a la Huancaína!
-It is possible to prepare it without milk and cheese, and the result is pretty much as tasty as the original.
+Just modify the recipe a bit.
+It is possible to prepare this favourite dish without milk and cheese, and the result is pretty much as tasty as the original.
 Just leave out the milk and egg entirely, and replace the cheese with the same amount of strained tofu, and add 2 tablespoons of store-bought nutritional yeast to substitute the breadcrumbs.